This post may contain affiliate links. Please read my disclosure and privacy policy.

 Don’t use flax eggs in:

-- Paleo & gluten-free recipes.
+- Paleo & Gluten-free recipes.
 When using almond flour or coconut flour, flax eggs may not provide the required structure.
 (If you don’t mind a gooey cookie or brownie, they could still be helpful in that case, but experiment at your own risk.)
 Even grain-based flours, such as oat flour and buckwheat flour, work better with real eggs, so the result may be more gummy or dense when eggs are left out.

 - Flourless recipes.
 If a recipe doesn’t call for flour, it probably relies on the eggs for structure.
 Flax eggs won’t work very well in this case.